-- Nineteen groundwater survey well locations in the GUWPCA. - Three surface water sampling locations in the Ellen Brook. - Full analytical suite analysis for every survey round. - On-going monthly survey rounds until construction of the proposal.
+- Forty-one groundwater survey well locations. - Twenty-one surface water sampling locations. - Full analytical suite analysis for every survey round. - On-going monthly survey rounds until construction of the proposal.

-The pre-construction baseline groundwater and surface water survey program has been conducted in accordance with the method described in this plan and will be included in the final baseline survey report.
+The pre-construction baseline groundwater and surface water survey program has been conducted in accordance with the methodology described below and will be included in the final baseline survey report.